edumeet/edumeet-docker/README.md

 #  Configure
 ## Step 1:
-* Set your desired release branch in .env file.
-Branch names (for example 4.0) should match for client and server side.
 * Edit docker-compose.yml for services that you want.
+* Set your domain name in .env file

 ## Step 2:
 * start `run-me-first.sh` script.
 This script will download newest Dockerfile(s) and config.example.* files from the repository, also it will generate and set Redis password.